Frequently Asked Questions

 I have been told that I should apply for VA benefits because my husband’s death was the result of a service-connected disability.
 What benefits am I entitled to, and how do I apply?

 The entitlement is referred to as Dependency and Indemnity Compensation (DIC).
 This benefit pays a monthly payment to a surviving spouse, child, or parent of a veteran due to the veteran’s death being determined as service-connected.

 The U.S. Department of Veterans Affairs and the Georgia Department of Veterans Service are limited, by law, to the extent they can help locate a veteran.
 VA will try to forward a letter to a veteran, but it is up to the veteran to contact the sender of the letter.

 The proper procedure is to write a letter to the veteran and place it in an unsealed envelope, bearing the veteran’s name, with sufficient postage to cover mailing costs.
-A cover letter to VA should be included, giving complete identifying information about the veteran: full name, date of birth, last known address, service serial number, VA claim number if known, Social Security number, last military address, rank, and date of discharge.
+Forward that letter and envelope to VA.
+Include a cover letter detailing as much identifying information about the veteran as possible: full name, date of birth, last known address, service serial number, VA claim number, Social Security number, last military address, rank, and date of discharge.

 Mail the request to: VA Regional Office-Atlanta, Attention: Privacy Act Office (211D), 1700 Clairmont Road, Decatur, GA 30330.